ikanko1989/SpringBootFootballClub/Deploy via Terraform/Readme.md

 # Description
 Spring Boot App Deployment on AWS EC2 via Terraform.
-This project uses Terraform to automate the deployment of a Java Spring Boot application on an AWS EC2 instance.
+This project demonstrates the automated deployment of a Java Spring Boot application on an AWS EC2 instance using Terraform infrastructure-as-code.
+By leveraging Terraform, the entire AWS environment setup—including EC2 instance provisioning, security group configuration, and application deployment—is automated, enabling repeatable and efficient deployments.

-When applied:
-This setup enables quick testing and exposure of Spring Boot app using infrastructure-as-code.
+The Spring Boot application itself is a simple yet functional web service for managing football clubs, showcasing typical CRUD operations backed by an embedded database.

+# What this project does
+Infrastructure automation: Uses Terraform scripts to provision AWS EC2 instances, configure security groups, and prepare the environment.

+Application deployment: Automatically installs Java and Maven on the EC2 instance, builds the Spring Boot app, and starts the application.

+Infrastructure as Code (IaC): Allows you to version, maintain, and share your cloud infrastructure alongside your code.

+Rapid testing and exposure: Quickly spin up or tear down the app environment for development, testing, or demonstration purposes.

 # Workflow: